Autumn is coming to a close, and what better to part ways than with this carrot, leek, and mushroom risotto!

 If you frequent my blog, you know of our love for risotto.
 They often get flack for being difficult, but once you get into a rhythm, there is no going back.
 Yes, they do take some time but honestly, sooooo worth it!
 Risottos can be used as a side dish, appetizer, or even a main!
 How versatile!

-Mushroom risotto is by far my favourite, but this autumn blend with carrots and leeks really reminds me of the cool, fall days.
+Mushroom risotto is by far my favorite, but this autumn blend with carrots and leeks really reminds me of the cool, fall days.
 I am kind of sad to see them go (specially with regards to walking my daughter to school!)
-However, let’s be honest, I can eat mushroom risotto all year round so who cares about the temperatures (unless they are really, really cold like our winter last year!)
+However, let's be honest, I can eat mushroom risotto all year round so who cares about the temperatures (unless they are really, really cold like our winter last year!)

 - 3 tbsp. butter